-Regular workouts increase the production of feel-good chemicals like endorphins, serotonin and dopamine.
+Whether you’ve been working 10-hour days or just need more energy throughout your day, exercise is the perfect way to boost your mood.
 Some studies even suggest that doing a minimum 15 minutes of activity a day can decrease less-than-stellar feelings.
 Add in exercises that are specifically targeted to lift your mood and your day will get a whole lot brighter.

 Lie on the floor with your legs straight out and together.
 Hands are on the floor next to your hips with fingertips pointing forwards.
 Lift your hips off the ground and let your head tilt back.
 Hold for 10-30 seconds and repeat.
 Opening the front of the body in this way stretches tight shoulders and strengthens the glutes and triceps.